Nonye2K3/chia/Connecting-the-UI-to-a-remote-daemon.md

 In `config.yaml`, change `self_hostname` from `localhost` to `0.0.0.0`.
 This binds the daemon to all IPv4 addresses on the local machine.

 Next, open the port that the daemon is listening on (55400 by default).
-The UI assumes that the daemon is already running and it will _not_ attempt to start a remote host.
+The UI assumes that the daemon is already running and it will _not_ attempt to start a remote daemon.
 Using [ufw](https://help.ubuntu.com/community/UFW) and restricting traffic to just the UI's host:

 ````bash
 sudo ufw allow from <IP of UI machine> to any port 55400 proto tcp